 If you are a Group Member you have legal rights that are affected by the settlement.
 Please read this Notice carefully.

-This Notice is made pursuant to the order of the Honourable Justice Logan made on 2 October 2013.
+The original (unamended) form of this Notice was made pursuant to the order of the Honourable Justice Logan made on 2 October 2013.

 Background